 Results

 Due to a delay in procurement of a suitable placebo the study (especially the three-group study) was delayed and ultimately had to be closed prior to achieving recruitment targets and prior to collecting three-month follow-up measures.
 74 (38 active drops, 36 usual care) patients were recruited into the two-group study and 32 (12 active drops, 10 placebo drops, 10 usual care) were recruited into the three-group study between October 2016 and June 2017.
-Amongst patients allocated between two groups, the only apparent difference between groups was 11% of the usual care group and 31% of the active drop group received a delayed prescription for an antibiotic.in the active and usual care groups respectively.
+Amongst patients allocated between anaesthetic-analgesia and usual care groups, the only apparent baseline difference delayed antibiotic prescribing: 11% in the usual care group and 31% in the active drop group.
 More differences were expected to occur by chance in the three-group study due to the modest sample size; differences were apparent in gender, accompanying adult’s age and employment status, living in an area of deprivation, breast feeding status at three months, episodes of distress/crying, and disturbed sleep.

 In the two-group study, 1/29 (3%) and 9/30 (30%) children in the active drop and usual care groups respectively consumed antibiotics.
 In the three-group study the corresponding numbers were 0/10 (0%) and 2/8 (25%).
-Combining data from the two-group and three-group studies gives pooled estimates of the odds ratio, comparing active drops to usual care of 0.09 (unadjusted, 95% CI 0.02, 0.55, p=0.009) and 0.13 (adjusted for prescription of delayed antibiotic at recruitment, 95% CI 0.01, 1.13, p=0.064).
+Combining data from the two-group and three-group studies gives pooled estimates of the odds ratio, comparing active drops to usual care of 0.09 (unadjusted, 95% CI 0.02, 0.55, p=0.009) and 0.15 (adjusted for prescription of delayed antibiotic at recruitment, 95% CI 0.03, 0.87, p=0.035).

 Mean (SD) parent-reported ear pain scores at day two were 3.10 (2.23), 2.14 (1.07) and 5.00 (1.73) in the active drops, placebo drops and usual care groups of the three-group study.
-Compared to placebo drops, a small reduction in ear pain was apparent in the active drop group (adjusted difference in means -0.67; 95% CI; -2.79, 1.44), although this difference could have arisen by chance.
+Compared to placebo drops (n=7), slightly greater ear pain was apparent in the active drop group (n=10; adjusted difference in means 0.67; 95% CI; -1.44, 2.79), although this difference could have arisen by chance.

-There were no differences seen in the use of analgesic consumption or illness duration, however overall symptom burden was slightly reduced in the active group compared with both the placebo and usual care groups.
+There were no differences seen in the use of analgesic consumption or illness duration, however overall symptom burden was slightly reduced in the active group compared with both placebo and usual care groups.
 Health economic analysis revealed a statistically significant inter-group difference in antibiotic costs of £0.29 (p<0.01) but the overall healthcare costs associated with the AOM were similar at £74.20 and £75.75, in the active and usual care groups respectively.

 There was a single, unrelated, serious adverse event (breathing problems) in the usual care group.
 We found no difference in reporting of adverse events between groups.